Twelve-Factor App methodology

 The Twelve-Factor App methodology is a methodology for building software-as-a-service applications.
 These best practices are designed to enable applications to be built with portability and resilience when deployed to the web.

 History

 The methodology was drafted by developers at Heroku, a platform-as-a-service company, and was first presented by Adam Wiggins circa 2011.

 The Twelve Factors

 Criticism and adaptation

-A Nginx architect argued that the relevance of the Twelve-Factor app concept is somewhat specific to Heroku, while introducing their own (Nginx's) proposed architecture for microservices.
+An Nginx architect argued that the relevance of the Twelve-Factor app concept is somewhat specific to Heroku, while introducing their own (Nginx's) proposed architecture for microservices.
 The twelve factors are however cited as a baseline from which to adapt or extend.